ssotoale/SnapNourish/README.md

 # Installation & Setup

 ## Install
-1. Describe.

-To get started, fork or clone the repo and then within the terminal inside the repo run:
+1. To get started, fork or clone the repo and then within the terminal inside the repo run:

 ```
 yarn install
 ```

-Next, you want to make sure to install the Expo app through your phone before being able to view the prototype.
+2. Next, you want to make sure to install the Expo app through your phone before being able to view the prototype.

 ## Set up
-1. Describe.

-Within your terminal inside the repo, run:
+1. Within your terminal inside the repo, run:

 ```
 expo start
 ```

-Open the camera of your phone and scan the barcode from the link that opens immediately after running the command above.
+2. Open the camera of your phone and scan the barcode from the link that opens immediately after running the command above.
-Wait until Expo loads the project entirely.
+3. Wait until Expo loads the project entirely.
 Then, register within the app and navigate to the map screen to see our added features.

 # Technologies Used